 But something’s happening.

-Do not be put off by the name of this website; it happens to be the best log of these events, every entry accompanied by a link to local, national or global media. http://www.end-times-prophecy.org/mass-animal-deaths-2011.html
+Do not be put off by the name of the following website; it happens to be the best log of these events, each entry accompanied by a link to local, national or global news media. http://www.end-times-prophecy.org/mass-animal-deaths-2011.html